 Parents report that after oral peanut desensitization their children are less anxious about food and going to new places, less concerned that they will have a reaction, have less physical and emotional distress, are less concerned about eating in restaurants, and feel safer when going to vacation destinations.
 The children are also less concerned about being left out of activities involving food and have less frustration from social restrictions.

 When adolescents and children filled out similar questionnaires about themselves, they report similar improvements in quality of life when they reached the ‘maintenance dose’ of 4 peanut M&M’s daily.

 National Peanut Desensitization Clinical Study Results

-The physicians at the New England Food Allergy Treatment Center, LLC have many years of experience with treating patients with food allergy and conducting clinical research.
+The physicians at the New England Food Allergy Treatment Centers, LLC have many years of experience with treating patients with food allergy and conducting clinical research.

 We believe the data is sufficiently compelling that these studies can be expanded upon to more patients with food allergies, and as a result have initially started desensitizing individuals with peanut allergy.
 Clinical studies have demonstrated that oral immunotherapy with peanut can be performed safely in children.
-Over time we continue expanding to food allergens such as nut, milk, egg and other products.
+Over time we continue expanding to food allergens such as nut, milk, egg, and sesame products.

 Here are just a few of the clinical studies for reference:

 - Hofman et al. (J Allergy Clin Immunol 2009;124:286-91) examined the safety of a peanut oral immunotherapy (OIT) protocol in children with peanut allergy.
 The purpose of the study was to examine safety during the initial escalation day, buildup phase and home dosing phase.
 Twenty of 28 patients completed all phases.
 Patients were more likely to experience allergic symptoms during the initial escalation day when they were in a closely monitored setting than during other phases.
 All allergic reactions observed responded to treatment and most patients were able to continue with the OIT protocol.